 Soundbases are just that — bases of sound.
 They are the base for your TV, so you place your TV on top of it.
 They sit on a table, cabinet, or entertainment stand and are not mounted.

-Soundbars can either be mounted or sit atop a table, cabinet, or entertainment center.
+Soundbars can either be mounted or sit atop a table, cabinet, or entertainment center including ones with fireplaces like outlined in our top 8 list.
 They can be mounted below the Television, or if you really need to above it.
 We have another article discussing above and below placement of soundbars if you’re considering this option.

 While not specific to the basic setup of the systems themselves, it’s important to note that many different models and styles of these two systems have different added features, such as Bluetooth compatibility, smart home device compatibility, and beyond.
 Plus, they have different wired connectivity options, such as HDMI, analog, optical, or even RCA.